 Upshi is a small village from where the right will take you to Hanle and Tso Moriri lake via Chumathang.
 It does have few homestays/guest houses with food but they are very basic.

 But, you can ignore it if you are heading to Leh, where you can find the fuel as well.
-So, overall you can ignore Upshi and Karu and head straight to Leh even if gets late.
+So, overall you can ignore Upshi and Karu and head straight to Leh even if it gets late.

-Leh | Altitude: 3500 Mtrs
+Leh | Altitude: 3,500 m (11,483 ft)

 Leh, the dream of reaching Ladakh is finally true, and if you love this place then the excitement to reach Leh will refresh each of your body parts even after these 12 hours of an arduous journey on the Manali Leh Highway in a single day.

-It’s always better to spend a couple of nights at Leh for local Leh sightseeing and get a feel of the culture, people, traditions, monasteries and magical aura of Leh – Ladakh.
+It is always better to spend a couple of nights at Leh for local Leh sightseeing and get a feel of the culture, people, traditions, monasteries and magical aura of Leh – Ladakh.
 It will also help you acclimatize to further sightseeing places in Ladakh.

 Main market and Changspa road are two happening places in Leh.
 So, if you like a lively environment, then try to get a hotel in Leh as close to them as possible.
 The next day, along with local sightseeing, you can also arrange the Inner Line Permits for other Ladakh destinations you are planning to visit in Leh – Ladakh.
+For a detailed guide on accommodation options in Leh, check my article on cheap hotels in Leh Ladakh.

 This completes the last place in this Manali Leh travel guide.

-Suraj Tal besides Manali – Leh Highway
+Is the Manali – Leh Highway Open in 2026?

 Conclusion

-I hope the above information in this Manali Leh road trip guide along with dedicated links will help you plan your travel to Manali – Leh Highway in the entirety and hasslefree.
+I hope the above information in this Manali Leh road trip guide along with dedicated links will help you plan your travel to Manali – Leh Highway in the entirety and hassle-free.

 In case you wish to share your experience or have any suggestions or have any questions then please feel free to leave a comment below, and I would be more than happy to respond to it within quick time.
+You can also join the DwD Community for more discussions with fellow travelers who have done this route 🙂 …

 Have a travel question??
 You can subscribe to my YouTube channel and leave a comment to ask your travel questions about traveling to the Himalayas.